sablier-labs/docs/docs/contracts/v2/reference/05-access-control.md

 title: "Access Control"
 ---

-With the exception of the [allow list](/contracts/v2/reference/core/abstracts/abstract.SablierV2Lockup#allowtohook), all functionalities in Sablier can only be triggered by the users.
+With the exception of the [admin functions](/docs/concepts/05-governance.md), all functionalities in Sablier can only be triggered by the users.
 Sablier admin has no control over any stream or any part of the protocol.

 This article will provide a comprehensive overview of the actions that can be performed on streams once they are created, as well as the corresponding user permissions for each action.